Population Ethics

 Tolerating the Intuition

-Proponents of the total view may “bite the bullet” and simply accept that world Z is better than world A. They may point out that, while initially counterintuitive, this conclusion is based on the compelling goal to create a world with as much total well-being as possible.
+Proponents of the total view may “bite the bullet” and simply accept that world Z is better than world A. They may point out that, while initially counterintuitive, this conclusion is based on the compelling goal of creating a world with as much total well-being as possible.
 On the total view, reductions in the average well-being level of a population can be more than compensated for by adding sufficiently many lives that are worth living.
 Since lives worth living are (one would naturally think) an inherently good thing, it seems rhetorically overblown to call this implication “repugnant”.

 Indeed, it turns out to be remarkably difficult to avoid the repugnant conclusion.
 Strong arguments, such as Parfit’s “mere addition paradox”,17 entail the repugnant conclusion without assuming the total view to begin with.
 Consider the choice between the following three worlds, A, A+, and B.